• Level of education

 Description

-This teaching unit focuses on membrane separation processes and liquid-liquid extraction.
-The part on membrane separation processes will first deal with classical liquid phase separation processes (microfiltration, ultrafiltration, ...) and gas treatment.
-The more innovative processes such as contactors and membrane reactors will be treated in a second part.
-The part on liquid-liquid extraction processes will first of all give some generalities allowing to understand the PUREX process set up for the reprocessing of spent fuel.
-A last part will deal with the modelling methods of liquid-liquid extraction operations.
+This teaching unit focuses on membrane separation and liquid-liquid extraction processes.
+The section on membrane separation processes will first cover conventional liquid phase separation processes (microfiltration, ultrafiltration, etc.) and gas treatment.
+More innovative processes, such as membrane contactors and reactors, will be covered in the second part.
+The section on liquid-liquid extraction processes will first cover general principles, followed by an explanation of the PUREX process used for spent fuel reprocessing.
+The final section will cover methods for modeling liquid-liquid extraction operations.

 Read more